Daryl Gates

-Daryl Francis Gates (born Darrel Francis Gates; August 30, 1926 – April 16, 2010) was the Chief of the Los Angeles Police Department (LAPD) from 1978 to 1992.
+Daryl Francis Gates (born Darrel Francis Gates; August 30, 1926 – April 16, 2010) was an American police officer who served as chief of the Los Angeles Police Department from 1978 to 1992.
 His length of tenure in this position was second only to that of William H. Parker.
-Gates is co-credited with the creation of SWAT teams with LAPD's John Nelson, who others claim was the originator of SWAT in 1965.
-Gates also co-founded D.A.R.E.
+Gates is often credited with the creation of police SWAT teams, and also co-founded the Drug Abuse Resistance Education ("D.A.R.E.") program.

-After the Rodney King arrest and the riots afterward, Gates retired from the police department.
-Much of the blame was attributed to him.
-According to one study, "scandalous racist violence... marked the LAPD under Gates’s tempestuous leadership."
+After the arrest of Rodney King and the subsequent riots, Gates resigned from the LAPD.
+Much of the blame for the riots was attributed to him.
+According to one study, "scandalous racist violence... marked the LAPD under Gates's tempestuous leadership."

 Early life and education

 Gates was born in Glendale, California, to a Mormon mother and a Catholic father on August 30, 1926; he was raised in his mother's faith.
 He grew up in Glendale and Highland Park, in the northeastern part of Los Angeles.
 The Great Depression affected his early life: his father was an alcoholic, and frequently ended up in the custody of the Glendale police.
 (Later in life, Gates often remarked on the taunts and harassment he received from schoolmates because of his father's behavior.)
 Gates later wrote that he had a low opinion of the police due to their rough treatment of his father, and at age 16 Gates himself was arrested after punching an officer who manhandled his brother during a parking dispute (Gates apologized and the charges were dropped).

 Gates graduated from Franklin High School in Highland Park and joined the U.S. Navy in time to see action in the Pacific Theater during World War II.
 After leaving the U.S. Navy, he attended Pasadena City College and married his first wife, Wanda Hawkins.
 He went on to take pre-law classes at the University of Southern California.
 After his wife became pregnant, a friend suggested that he join the LAPD, which was conducting a recruitment drive among former servicemen; Gates initially declined, then decided it was a good opportunity.
-(Gates later finished his degree at USC.)
+Gates later finished his degree at USC.